OGcanviz/IoTPowerApp/README.md

-# Using PowerApps to Visualize IoT data from Microsoft Azure
+# Using PowerApps to visualize IoT data from Microsoft Azure

 In this module we show you how to use Azure to intake, process, analyze and store IoT data then visualize it in a Microsoft PowerApps app.
 Learn how to seamlessly combine the technologies to provide insights into data and take action on it instantly.